arnaud-neny/rePlayer/README.md

 4. Artist(s).
 5. Playback informations (number of channels, playback type, player).
 6. Seek bar displaying playback time and song length (and playlist position and size).
 It's possible you can't interact with it if the player doesn't allow it.
-7. Classic playback buttons (go to previous song in the playlist, stop, play/pause, go to next song in the playlist, toogle the playlist loop).
+7. Classic playback buttons (go to previous song in the playlist, stop, play/pause, go to next song in the playlist, toggle the playlist or endless song loop).
 8. Menu (access to settings, enable/disable other panels, close the application...).
 9. Song metadata, click to expand/fold the deck (protracker instruments, id tags, extra informations...).